ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 #### B. Activate the Document types

 The system allows Zonal Admin to activate the document types, which are already deactivated due to any reasons.
 When the document type is created and approved, it is activated automatically.
 The Zonal Admin selects the document type then all the document types of that Zone are displayed.
-The Zonal Admin can select one deactivated document type or multiple deactivated document types at a time and selects Activate option.
-The system validates Zonal Admin’s privileges and activates the selected document type(s).
+The Zonal Admin can select a deactivated document type or multiple deactivated document types at a time and selects Activate option.
+The system validates user's role and activates the selected document type(s).
 On successful validation, the system provides a notification.

 #### C. Deactivate the Document type

-The system allows Zonal Admin to deactivate the document type, which are already active.
+The portal allows Zonal Admin to deactivate the document type, which are already active.
 The Zonal Admin selects the document type and the all the document type of that zone are displayed.
 The Zonal Admin can select one active document type or multiple active document types at a time then selects the Deactivate option.
-The system validates Zonal Admin’s privileges, on successful validation, deactivates the selected document type(s), and the system provides a notification.
+The system validates user's role, on successful validation, deactivates the selected document type(s), and the system provides a notification.

 #### D. Map/un-Map-Re-map Document Type to Document Category

-The system allows Zonal Admin to map the document type to the document category under his/her zone by providing Document Type Code, Document Category Code, Language Code, Active(Boolean), Created by,   and Created Date & Time.
-The system validates the provided data, Zonal Admin’s privileges.
+The portal allows Zonal Admin to map the document type to the document category under his/her zone by providing Document Type Code, Document Category Code, Language Code, Active(Boolean), Created by,   and Created Date & Time.
+The system validates the provided data and user's roles.
 On successful validation, the system maps the document type with the selected document category and provides a notification.
-During the validation, if system does not validate the provided data and the allocated privileges of the user, then throws an error notification.
+During the validation, if system does not validate the provided data and the user's role then provides a respective error notification.

 #### 6.3.2 Manage Document Category to Document Mapping (WIP) (Create, Update, Activate/Deactivate) [**[↑]**](#table-of-content)

 #### 6.3.3 Manage Location Data (Create, Update, Activate/Deactivate)
 #### A. Create/Update Location Data
-Using the system, Zonal Admin will create/update the location data by providing location data and location specification.
-The system validates the provided data and the privileges of Zonal Admin.
-During validation, if system does not find the provided data or the respective Zonal Admin’s privileges, then throws an error notification On successful validation, the system allows the Zonal Admin to create and store the location data in the database.
+Using the portal, Zonal Admin will create/update the location data by providing location data and location specification.
+The system validates the provided data and the user's role.
+During validation, if system does not find the provided data or the respective user's role, then provides a respective error notification.
+On successful validation, the system allows the Zonal Admin to create and store the location data in the database.

 Following are the mandatory location data to be provided by Zonal Admin to create the location data:
  * Location Code